medic/cht-docs/content/en/apps/tutorials/localizing-cht.md

 **Note**: The CHV can also choose the language of their choice when they login for the first time.
 A popup appears where they can choose their preferred language.
+### 3. Outgoing Texts

-2. Outgoing Texts - These are the SMS notifications/replies that go to CHVs and Supervisors phones in projects that incorporate SMS workflows.
+These are the SMS notifications/replies that go to CHVs and Supervisors phones in projects that incorporate SMS workflows.

-To change the language of outgoing texts to a particular CHV/Supervisor to say for Example Kiswahili(Swahili), i).
+To change the language of outgoing texts to a particular CHV/Supervisor to Swahili:

+i).
 First in app settings, when configuring replies, add Swahili(sw) under `locales`.
 Like so:
 ```
 "locales": [